RealityCards/RealityCards-Contracts/README.md

 At the end of the season/competition/tournament, all holders of the winning NFT will receive a split of the winnings in proportion to how long they have held the token.
 Token ownership changes via modified Harberger Tax rules.
 Augur v2 is used as an Oracle.
 All funds sent to the contract are used to purchase complete sets on the relevant Augur market.
 Tokens are fully ERC721 compliant (and can be viewed in any ERC721 wallet) with the exception that only the contract can change owners.

-This project began as a fork of Simon de la Rouviere's brilliant project [ThisArtworkIsAlwaysOnSale](https://thisartworkisalwaysonsale.com/)
+This project began as a fork of Simon de la Rouviere's brilliant project [ThisArtworkIsAlwaysOnSale](https://thisartworkisalwaysonsale.com/).

 ## How does it work?

 To continue the example of the English Premier League.
 There are 20 teams and therefore 20 unique NFTs.
 Each token is originally unowned, and has a daily rental price of zero.
 If someone wishes to rent the Manchester United NFT they must set a daily rental price (1 DAI for example) and deposit some DAI to fund the rent.
 From this point, the user owns the token and the contract will start to track how long they have owned it for.
-The users's deposit will be deducted over time in line with the rental price they have set.
+The user's deposit will be deducted over time in line with the rental price they have set.

 At any time, the token can be taken off the previous owner by repeating the above, the only restriction being that the new rental price must be higher than its current price.
 Unlike traditional Harberger Tax rules, the new owner does *not* need to pay anything to the previous owner.